Emergency health care

 Part 2: Physical Aptitude Test(compulsory for all candidates who were successful in Part 1)

 3. applicants who have a study average of up to 1.50 - without passing the written test(applicants must provide school-confirmed end-of-year report cards for grades 1-3 and mid-year report cards for grade 4 or grade 5 of secondary school with the application form.
-If the school does not certify the benefit, applicants shall submit officially certified school certificates) The applicant shall take only Part 2 - the physical aptitude test.
+If the school does not certify the benefit, the applicants shall submit officially certified certificates) The applicant shall pass only the 2nd part - the physical aptitude test. !!!!
+In case the applicant fails to submit the above mentioned requirements, he/she will have to take a written test on human biology - point 2)

-Criterion No.3 does not apply to international students, they have to go through the admission procedure, namely:
+Criterion 3 does not apply to international students (outside the Czech Republic), they must pass the admission procedure, namely:

-Part 1: written test in human biology within the scope of the gymnasium curriculum (in Slovak language).
+Part 1: written test in human biology within the scope of the grammar school curriculum (in Slovak language).

-4. fulfillment of the criteria of medical fitness for the profession according to the Decree of the Ministry of Health of the Slovak Republic No.364/2009, which establishes the criteria of medical fitness for applicants for medical fields of study (the applicant shall submit a certificate from a general practitioner on medical fitness to the application form).
+4. fulfilment of the criteria of medical fitness for the profession according to the Decree of the Ministry of Health of the Slovak Republic No.364/2009, which establishes the criteria of medical fitness for applicants for medical study fields (the applicant shall submit a certificate from a medical practitioner on medical fitness to the application form).

 !!!
 To be successful, an applicant must be successful in every part of the admissions process.